subfusc/datamaskin/docs/index.md

 - [Reddit](/datamaskin/reddit/) Interacting with reddit
 - [RexReplace](/datamaskin/rex-replace/) correct your self...
 Or others.
 - [KosKarma](/datamaskin/kos-karma/) Check the temperature of the channel towards stuff.
+- [Reminder](/datamaskin/reminder/) Remind someone of something after some time.